Credible takeaways

 Even if you live with other family members or on your own and you don't have contact with your parents, you still need to include your parents' information on the FAFSA.
 If that's not an option, you can indicate on the FAFSA that an unusual circumstance makes getting your parents' information impossible.

 To complete your application, submit the FAFSA and contact your school's financial aid office to see what other supporting documentation you'll need to provide.
-An advisor will review your situation and determine if you're eligible to file the FAFSA as an independent student.
+An adviser will review your situation and determine if you're eligible to file the FAFSA as an independent student.

 You may qualify for other special circumstances if: